Ruinscraft/mcef-codec-patch/README.md

 <img src="https://imgur.com/HvImTGc.png" width="300">

 ## Instructions
-Before you use this tool, ensure MCEF has been installed and has been run at least once.
+Before you use this tool, ensure MCEF (Ruinscraft fork, 1.31) has been installed and has been run at least once.
 You should test to make sure everything's working before trying to patch it.

 After ensuring MCEF works, set `B:skipUpdates=false` in the MCEF config (By default located in `.minecraft/config/mcef.cfg`).
 If you don't do this, MCEF will just override the patched files when you launch Minecraft.